 Third, is it the thought of your calling someone else “Mommy” or “Daddy”?
 Please know, if you seek to maintain your place in that child’s life and take care of your obligations as a parent financially and emotionally, there is no reason why you won’t remain “Mommy/Daddy”.
 Yes, seeing your child get attached to a new dating partner can be hard (Divorced and Dating with Kids is the subject of another article).
 But, by creating and maintaining a respectful relationship with the new step-parent, you will know someone is ensuring your child’s well-being when you are not there, and that peace of mind is priceless.

 Fourth, do you believe the step-parent is in any way a threat to the safety and well-being of your child?
 Does he or she have a history of drug use?
 Violence?
 High risk activities?
 Child molestation?
 Alcoholism?
 Criminal activity?
 If you have any of these concerns, then stop reading and call your attorney right now.
 The “best interests” of the child is the gold standard in parenting time allocation.
+If that person represents a danger to the child, you are not over reacting.
+You need to speak up to protect your child from someone who represents a potential danger to them.

 *from Cinderella’s, “The Work Song”